Childhood and Youth

 Bio

-Sarah is a Childhood and Youth Studies lecturer and programme lead at South Devon University Centre, where she also coordinates the Higher Education academic quality across courses.
+Sarah is a Childhood and Youth Studies lecturer and programme lead at University Centre South Devon, where she also coordinates the Higher Education academic quality across courses.
 She is currently studying with Middlesex University towards PgCert in SpLD and a MEd Professional Practice in Dyslexia and Literacy.
 Prior to her University teaching career, she worked in a primary school supporting SEND children with literacy and numeracy.

 Lisa Rogers BA (Hons) FHEA